enormandeau/python_exercises/README.md

 As a result, a lot of the exercises will require parsing user input given on the command line as well as reading and writing files.
-These are fundamental notions for scripting that are too often not covered in introductory material.
+These are fundamental notions for scripting that are too often ommited from introductory material.

 The exercises will be numbered and go from easy to more advanced.
 Problems will be added through time and solutions should be added a week or two after each